fggo/javascript_wiley/README.md

 }
 ```

-## Which Element did an Event Occur On?
+## this keyword : Which Element did an Event Occur On?
 Event object's target property is the best way to determine this.
 Another approach, however, is using 'this' keyword. 'this' refers to the element that the event is on.
 ```javascript
 /*WITHOUT PARAMETERS*/